PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 But the general store owner is Zero Mostel.
 Peter Lorre.

 The Wizard is...
-English gentleman Alston Wheezemont.
-Never wanted for money, never will.
+Rex Harrison?

 This story should be read while listening to Klezmer music

 #Chapter One - The Tale and the Telling.

-There are things that are true.
-There are things that we want to be true.
-These things are almost never the same.
-I think that any man who says he has fully learned this lesson is a liar.
-I know I haven't.
-But I remember the first time I applied myself to this lesson -- or rather, the first time this lesson was applied to me.

-I had pushed my luck too far.

-When I first saw Boltac, I was a masterless boy running riot through the kingdom of my own life.
+When I met Boltac I was starving to death.
+I was a masterless boy running riot through the kingdom of my own life.
 My mother, perhaps, had died in childbirth.
 My father, perhaps, had been killed in a war, or drowned in a well or run off.
 Perhaps they had been changed into deer or made to vanish in a puff of smoke.
 Those were the far different days, when more thing were possible and many more things were actual.

 Yes, I speak of magic, in all it's wonder and horror.
-I remember a time when it was real.
+I remember the time when it was real.
 And, if we speak the truth here by the fire, magic was far more terrible than the stories would have you believe.
 It came at such a price, and that price was not paid by the powerful, but by the small, the ordinary and the orphaned.

-I cannot say that all magic is gone from the world.
+I cannot that all magic is gone from the world or will never return.
 Perhaps it is a like the fires of summer.
 Years can pass without a whiff of smoke.
-Then, for no reason known to us, the world burns.
+Then, for no reason known to us, the world bursts into flame.
 Mayhap the fires are necessary, part of some larger cycle beyond our ken.
-But for the small, the ordinary, the little people who enjoy loud stories on a quiet evening, the world is a better place without fire, without magic.
+But for ordinary people, the kind who enjoy loud stories on a quiet evening, the world is a better place without the uncontrolled fire of magic.

-But enough philosophy, and on with the tale.
-Pointless musings are the entertainments of an old men, just as deed are the strength of young men.

-Boltac found me stealing goods in the market.
-Caught is a better word.
-As he haggled with a man selling fabric from one of the Southern Kingdoms, I was stealing food from anywhere I could.
-I was perhaps, eight at the time -- I do not know the date of my birth -- and as all eight year-olds, somewhat lacking in discipline.
-But then, in that time of magic, there was more hunger in the world.

-Hunger has a magic all it's own you know.
-Go even one day without eating and your sense of smell becomes so acute, your sense of hearing so attuned, that fat sizzling on charcoal can cause physical pain.
-Though nothing outward touch your body, the magic of hunger works it's changes.
-The mouth fills with juice, the eyes grow wide and the will grows weak.
+In the time of magic there was more hunger in the world.
+Which makes sense, Hunger is kind a magic all it's own.
+Go even one day without eating and your sense of smell will become so acute, your sense of hearing so attuned, that droplets of fat sizzling on a hot piece of charcoal will cause physical pain.
+Though nothing outward touches your body, the magic of hunger will work it's changes.
+Your mouth will fill with juice, your eyes will grow wide and your will will weaken.

+I must have been as obvious as dawn, a dirty child shuffling in circles on the stone of the marketplace.
+No parent or guardian. it is with horror that I reflect on what I must have looked like.
+So it is that I cannot pass

 I knew it was a bad pull from the start.
 I could see a clear line to the slices of meat over the fire.
 I could see my entry and my exit.
 But that meant that everyone else could too.